GSA/search.digitalgov.gov/_posts/2019-04-08-site-launch-guide.md

 #### A. Define Domains and Subdomains

+**Who:** Search.gov team, in consultation with you, the agency web team

-The Admin Center Domains list controls what we pull out of our index for a search on your site.
+**What:** The Admin Center Domains list controls what we pull out of our index for a search on your site.
 But we also need to know what to put in to the index to begin with.
 We’ll work with you to confirm the domains and subdomains you want discoverable through search.
 For example, after discussing with you, we may plan to index all of your subdomains, or just a selection of the major sections:

 ```
 www.example.gov